 When investing in a feature like teams it is important to understand the team dynamics and how multiple users will collaborate, how admins can govern and protect data/work.
 Workato Teams translates to more control over data governance, more flexibility in collaboration across team members, and more granularity over security enforcement.
 Most importantly, these features drive true collaboration.

 Team owner permissions

-In the team admin screen, team owners can view current collaborators on their team, view pending invitations to collaborators, as well as invite collaborators.
-Collaborator roles can also be changed by the team owner.
+In the team admin screen, team owners can view current collaborators on their team, view pending invitations to collaborators, configure the settings, and setup collaborator roles.
+Team owners can also invite collaborators to the team.

 Each collaborator you invite to a team will have a role.
 Roles define the permissions a user has when logged into the team account, such as the ability to access particular folders, or the ability to create, edit, delete recipe assets.

 The following table details the specific set of permissions each role has.